Tidal disruption events

 Then run phantomsetup:

-./phantomsetup star.setup
+./phantomsetup tde.setup

 Which will generate a sequence of snapshots of the relaxation process: